bjuppa/twbs-blade-testenv/readme.md

 ### Set up git repo for twbs-blade
 Install the repo version in the project directory (you may need to delete `vendor/fewagency/twbs-blade` first)
-> composer install fewagency/twbs-blade --prefer-source
+> composer update fewagency/twbs-blade --prefer-source

 Go to the package directory
 > cd vendor/fewagency/twbs-blade

-Do one git fetch to store in remotes/origin
+Do one git fetch to store in remotes/origin (not verified if this works or is needed)
 > git fetch origin